 To achieve our goals, we have several smaller ones:

-- Identify and carve out relatively recent genealogical groupings, assigning a terminal haplogroup/SNP label to each.
+- Identify and carve out relatively recent genealogical lineages and pedigrees, assigning a terminal haplogroup/SNP label to each.

 - Contribute to deep SNP research, and thereby the evolution of haplogroup research, by encouraging SNP testing, once members have done sufficient STR marker testing.